C.D. Marathón: Eighth title (2009)

 In the 2009–10 season, Marathón faced Olimpia in the Apertura final.
 Having lost 1–0 in the first leg in Tegucigalpa, Los Panzas Verdes won 2–0 in the second leg with goals from Guillermo Ramírez and Jerry Palacios.

 Ninth title (2018)

 On 19 May 2018, Marathón was crowded a ninth time.
 Marathón faced Motagua and having finished 1–1 over two legs, Marathón came out victorious 5–4 on penalties.
 Under the guidance of the coach Hector Vargas, the club maintained their composure during the entire season.

 Stadium

 Marathón plays its home games in Estadio Yankel Rosenthal, which is located in San Pedro Sula.
-Marathón is the only team in Honduras to have its own stadium.
+Marathón is one of the only team in Honduras to have its own stadium.
 Yankel Rosenthal is a multi-purpose stadium located in Colonia La Sabana in San Pedro Sula, Honduras has a capacity of 7,000 fans.
 The project, which was scheduled to be completed in full for 2007, was postponed to 2009 due to financial problems.

+Marathon also occasionally uses Estadio General Francisco Morazán, and to a lesser extent, Estadio Olímpico Metropolitano.